-We are sorry to say that the authors of the ranking do not seem to be in a much better position than any of these three students.
-They have, in their work, combined all what we have found to be completely unacceptable in the work of our three students.
+We are sorry to say that the authors of the ranking do not seem to be in a much better position than any of our three students.
+We explain below why we think that they have, in their work, combined all what we have found to be completely unacceptable in the work of these three students.